-Lecturer: Professor Alvaro Bedoya, Founding Director, Center on Privacy & Technology at Georgetown Law
+Speaker: Professor Alvaro Bedoya, Founding Director, Center on Privacy & Technology at Georgetown Law and former chief counsel to the Senate Judiciary Subcommittee on Privacy, Technology and the Law.

-Parking at the event is FREE in the Law School "L" parking lot starting at 4:00 p.m.
+Parking at the event is FREE in the Law School "L" parking lot starting at 4:00 p.m., on the surrounding streets, and the adjacent M lot.

 This lecture/symposium series has been established to celebrate and keep alive the extraordinary legacy of Dennis Chavez, one of New Mexico’s most influential U.S. senators during the mid-20th century.
 Sen. Chavez was a remarkable New Mexican, a populist from the South Valley who served a noteworthy and significant term in the U.S. Senate from 1935 until his death in 1962.
 He is remembered as a pivotal and early advocate of civil rights legislation.